Unit Study Supplement: Delaware Facts, U.S. 1st State

 Geographical Facts About Delaware

 While the diamond state’s history is rich, you’ll want to make sure to cover important facts about Delaware’s geography with your children, too.
-Exploring a map of the state will help a lot, and if you have a printable Delaware map that you can mark up, that’s even better!
 Here are just some of the things you may want to explore and mark on your map.

 - Delaware is the second smallest state (after Rhode Island.)